 Born in Southern Oregon and raised in Northern California, Amber has proudly called Portland home for the last 18 years.
 Amber is a strategic mission driven leader with more than 25 years of experience in the non-profit sector with extensive experience in fundraising, community outreach, public speaking, strategic planning, advocacy, fiscal management, board relations, volunteer recruitment, innovation and program design.
 She has served as the Executive Director of the Hollywood Senior Center since 2010.
 She has a degree in Sociology a certificate in the Fundamentals of Gerontology, a Joint Certificate Program presented by The American Society on Aging and the USC Davis School of Gerontology.
-She is mom to two teenager boys.
+She is mom to two teenage boys.
 She enjoys traveling, reading and spending time with her family and friends.

 Tatsiana Taran, Case Manager